TheTharz/TheTharz/README.md

 ----

-- 🔭 I’m currently working on [LifePill](https://github.com/TheTharz/pharmacy-pos-frontend.git)

-- 🌱 I’m currently learning **DevOps and CI/CD pipelines**

-- 👨‍💻 All of my projects are available at [https://thetharz.github.io/portfolio/](https://thetharz.github.io/portfolio/)
+- 👨‍💻 All of my projects are available at [https://tharindu.devnerd.online/](https://tharindu.devnerd.online/)

 - 📝 I regularly write articles on [https://medium.com/@tharinduimalka915](https://medium.com/@tharinduimalka915)

-- 💬 Ask me about **DevOps and MERN**
+- 💬 Ask me about **Software Engineering And Cloud**

 - 📫 How to reach me **tharinduimalkajayawardhana@gmail.com**

-- 📄 Know about my experiences [https://tharindujayawardhana.me](https://tharindujayawardhana.me)
+- 📄 Know about my experiences [https://tharindu.devnerd.online/](https://tharindu.devnerd.online/)

 - ⚡ Fun fact **Coding is like cooking in a kitchen where recipe is your srs and kitchen is your ide**